-Description: This lab teaches basic computer skills, in a modern, environmentally-respectful lab.
+Description: This lab teaches basic computer skills, in a modern, environmentally-respectful smart class lab.
 Word processing, spreadsheets, graphics, and library reference are taught -- even if the site has no access to the internet.

 Goal: Students learn the life-long competency to confidently create on a computer:

 basic reports as well as fancy documents,

 graphs and drawings.

 search for info relating to school papers, technical questions, history, curiosity, and more.

 Lab Equipment: STEMpower's Virtual Computer Lab provides ~30 workstations (each with keyboard, mouse, display monitor), connected through a "thin client" and network switch to a single powerful server computer running a Virtual Machine operating system.
 That configuration saves ~65% electric power, generates ~65% less waste heat, simplifies software updates and maintenance, prevents computer viruses, and lets the teacher track the progress of every student.
 If the internet is not available, the server will search its own extensive databank.

 Description: This lab surveys the field of electronics, by method of students applying the learned theory with actual electronic device components connected together on re-usable teaching platforms.
 The electronic device components range from simple resistors to programmable Arduino microcontrollers.

 Goal: Students deeply learn practical electronic theory through hands-on experience of assembling their increasingly-sophisticated circuits.
 Students learn to design and implement their own circuit designs to help solve community problems.
 As a side benefit, students will naturally experience circuitry failures, and from failure they learn how to improve their circuit implementations.